drfailov/DRM_Watch_v2/README.md

 # Hardware
 <img src="Photos/2022-03-02 Hardware-and-case.jpg" width="300"/>
-If you want to assemble your own DRM Watch, this block is for you! \
+If you want to assemble your own DRM Watch, this block is for you:)
 To assemble watch, you will need: <b>circuit board, parts or modules to desolder, case</b>.
 Also, some instruments, much time and some experience.